angelnu/k8s-gitops/ansible/README.md

 Secrets encrypted with [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
 Password stored at `~/.vault_pass.txt` as comfigured at [ansible.cfg](ansible.cfg).
 This is the only password that needs to be remembered.
 All other passwords are derived from this.

+If a password needs to be changed use the command `ansible-vault encrypt_string` from this folder - it will ask to enter the content to string and end with ctrd-d.

 ## Install

 0. Reset Host OS UUID (needed in some devices once after Host OS install)